-The above statements are absolutely true: Not one of these six resurrected people instantly disappeared when they came back to life.
+The above statements are absolutely true: Not one of these nine resurrected people instantly disappeared when they came back to life.
 Just the opposite.
 ALL were seen alive by many after their resurrection.
-Not one of these six resurrected people mentioned above received a glorified, incorruptible, immortal body.
+Not one of these nine resurrected people mentioned above received a glorified, incorruptible, immortal body.
 Most, we assume, later died and were buried.

 Pattern Six: Three More Resurrections From The Dead

 The Holy Ones

 Matthew 27:50-53 – “The graves were opened, and the bodies of many holy people who had died were raised to life; and after Yeshua rose, they came out of the graves and went into the holy city, where many people saw them.”

 Those who were already in the grave were resurrected at the moment Yeshua died and later were seen by many as they witnessed in the city of Jerusalem.

 Matthew 28:7 – “He has been raised from the dead, and now he is going to Galilee ahead of you.”